-- 1 Alameda's critical facilities or the transportation system on which they rely can exacerbate climate - 2 impacts because the public depends on these services most during emergencies.
-Schools are especially - 3 important to disadvantaged and vulnerable communities because they rely on these services for child - 4 care and meals.
-Critical services are important not only during a rapidly developing hazard event, but also - 5 during slower moving hazards like a heat wave or poor air quality event.
-Critical services must have - 6 systems in place to communicate with the public, avoid becoming overtaxed, and keep their staff safe as - 7 they care for the public.
+Alameda's critical services-fire, police, emergency medical services (EMS), schools, hospitals-are vulnerable to flooding from sea level rise, storm surge, and major rainfall events, primarily due to access issues created by flood events and the resulting inability to provide services.
+Disruption directly to Alameda's critical facilities or the transportation system on which they rely can exacerbate climate impacts because the public depends on these services most during emergencies.
+Schools are especially important to disadvantaged and vulnerable communities because they rely on these services for child care and meals.
+Critical services are important not only during a rapidly developing hazard event, but also during slower moving hazards like a heat wave or poor air quality event.
+Critical services must have systems in place to communicate with the public, avoid becoming overtaxed, and keep their staff safe as they care for the public.